Ipatiev House: Demolition

 As early as 1923, the photographs of the fenced house were disseminated in the Soviet press under the label of "the last palace of the last Tsar".
 In 1927, the house was designated a branch of the Ural Revolution Museum.
 It then became an agricultural school before taking on new life in 1938 as an anti-religious museum.
 During this period it was customary for party apparatchiks to arrive in large tour groups, posing before the bullet-damaged wall of the cellar in which the former Tsar and his family had been executed.
 In 1946, it was taken over by the local Communist Party.
 In 1974, it was formally listed as a Historical-Revolutionary Monument.
 However, it was steadily becoming a place of pilgrimage for those who wished to honour the memory of the imperial family.

 In 1977, as the sixtieth anniversary of the Russian Revolution approached, the Politburo decided to take action, declaring that the house was not of "sufficient historical significance", and ordering its demolition.
 The task was passed to Boris Yeltsin, chair of the local party, who had the house demolished in September 1977.
 He later wrote in his memoirs, published in 1990, that "sooner or later we will be ashamed of this piece of barbarism."
 However, despite this action, the pilgrims kept coming, often in secret and at night, leaving tokens of remembrance on the vacant site.
-After the dissolution of the Soviet Union that was complete by 1991 (by coincidence, Yeltsin had played a major role during its dissolution and was Russia's first post-Soviet President), the Church on the Blood, one of the largest in Russia, was built on the site.
+After the dissolution of the Soviet Union that was complete by 1991 the Church on the Blood, one of the largest in Russia, was built on the site.